maple-labs/erc20-helper/README.md

 # ERC20 Helper
+**DISCLAIMER: This code has NOT been externally audited and is actively being developed.
+Please do not use in production.**

 Basic library designed to be used as a middleware between general smart contracts diverse erc20 tokens.
 It standardizes the behaviours of all commonly used implementations.

 To clone, set up and run tests: